robdy/robdy.io/src/pages/blog/2017-12-19-searching-in-whole-forest.md

 ---
-published: true
+templateKey: 'blog-post'
-title: Searching in whole forest
+title: 'Searching in whole forest'
+date: 2017-12-19T10:11:12.000Z
+featuredpost: false
+description: >-
+  Here's how to search for users in multi-domain environment.
+tags:
+  - powershell
+  - activedirectory
 ---
 When you want to find a user in Active Directory you usually use: